sst/sst/packages/create-serverless-stack/templates/typescript/README.template.md

 ## Commands

+### `%package-manager% run start`

+Starts the local Lambda development environment.

 ### `%package-manager% run build`

 Build your app and synthesize your stacks.

-Generates a `build/` directory with the compiled files and a `build/cdk.out/` directory with the synthesized CloudFormation stacks.
+Generates a `.build/` directory with the compiled files and a `.build/cdk.out/` directory with the synthesized CloudFormation stacks.

 ### `%package-manager% run deploy [stack]`